newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is Back Child Support in New Mexico?

-Generally, the back child support is money paid by a non-custodial parent who stopped paying the child support or failed to complete it.
+Generally, the back child support is money paid by a non-custodial parent who stopped paying the child support or failed to pay it.
 This is also termed as child support arrears.
 The New Mexico laws outline various consequences that come with back child support.
 These include:

-• Seizure of drivers license
+• Seizure of driver's license

 • The government could intercept the defaulter’s wages